 The LEAP study (Learning Early About Peanut Allergy)

-In December 2006 the LEAP study was launched in order to determine how to prevent peanut allergy in high-risk children (those with eczema and/or egg allergy).
+The LEAP study aimed determine how to prevent peanut allergy in high-risk children (those with eczema and/or egg allergy).
 Children taking part in the study were randomly assigned by computer to follow one of two approaches.

 - Children in one group follow a non-peanut diet.